etchx/EntityRange/README.md

 - Enable "use-long-distance" in config to increase range to 80 blocks
 - Accurate to aiming
 - Works while spectating an entity
-- Turns red when in hit range (3 blocks)
+- Turns red when in hit range (based on entity interaction distance)
+- Disabled when user has blindness or target has invisibility
 - Can be disabled in config

 ### Hit indicator